 - How to choose or change plans

 - Our plan, including:

 - o financial information

 - o how the plan has been rated by plan members

 - the number of appeals made by members

-- \circ how to leave the plan - Our network providers and our network pharmacies, including: - o how to choose or change primary care providers - o qualifications of our network providers and pharmacies - ${\odot}$ how we pay providers in our network - a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services or visit our website listed at the bottom of the page. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and rules you must follow, including: - ${\odot}$ services and drugs covered by the plan - ${\odot}$ limits to your coverage and drugs - o rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - o put in writing why something is not covered - o change a decision we made - ${\odot}$ pay for a bill you got
+- how to leave the plan

+- Our network providers and our network pharmacies, including:

+- how to choose or change primary care providers

+- qualifications of our network providers and pharmacies

+- how we pay providers in our network

+- a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services or visit mmp.absolutetotalcare.com/prescription-drug-part-d.html.

+- Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and rules you must follow, including:

+- services and drugs covered by the plan

+- limits to your coverage and drugs

+- rules you must follow to get covered services and drugs

+- Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to:

+- put in writing why something is not covered

+- change a decision we made

+- pay for a bill you got